cosmos72/gomacro/README.md

 ```

 Note: internally, gomacro will compile and load a Go plugin containing the package's exported declarations.
-Go plugins require Go 1.8+ on Linux and Go 1.10.2+ on Mac OS X.
+Go plugins are currently supported only on Linux and Mac OS X.

 **WARNING** On Mac OS X, **never** execute `strip gomacro`: it breaks plugin support,
             and loading third party packages stops working.